726 N Midvale Boulevard, Suite B20 Madison, WI 53705

 What about boys?

 Boys are always welcome at Storybook Ballet!
-Our professional teachers have experience working with both genders and strive to make each individual child feel comfortable exploring ballet.
+Our professional teachers have experience working with both boys and girls and strive to make each individual child feel comfortable exploring ballet.
 Our fairytales have characters and costumes that will bring out the hero or prince in any boy!

 Where are you located in Hilldale?